uidaholib/main-web-redesign_draft/docs/index.md

 # data

-`pagesnav.yml` contains all the info to create side nav for sections of the site
+`config_pagesnav.yml` contains all the info to create side nav for sections of the site

-`people-table.csv` is directory table
+`about_directory.csv` is directory table

 `recognitions-bookplates.csv` is faculty bookplate list